Rescue-Net-eu/rescue-app/README.md

 # 🆘 Rescue-Net

 **[rescue-net.eu](https://rescue-net.eu)** is an open-source platform designed to coordinate and mobilize volunteers across Europe in real-time emergency situations.
-Inspired by initiatives like [Rescue 4x4 România](https://www.facebook.com/rescue4x4/) the project aims to empower communities to respond swiftly and effectively to crises.
+Inspired by similar localized initiatives, the project aims to empower communities to respond swiftly and effectively to crises.

 ---